sagemath/git-trac-command/README.md

         https://trac.sagemath.org/xmlrpc (anonymous)
         https://trac.sagemath.org/login/xmlrpc (authenticated)
     Username: Myself
-    Password: s3kr1t
+    Password: ******

+Instead of a username and password you may also configure authentication via a generated token.  **This is required if you authenticate to Trac with your GitHub account, as you do not have a Trac password.**.
+Logged in users can find their token under https://trac.sagmath.org/prefs/token

+If both a token and a username/password are configured, the token-based authentication takes precedence.

-If you do not want to store your trac username/password on disk you can temporarily override it with the environment variables ``TRAC_USERNAME`` and ``TRAC_PASSWORD``.
+If you do not want to store your trac username/password/token on disk you can temporarily override it with the environment variables ``TRAC_USERNAME``,  ``TRAC_PASSWORD``, and ``TRAC_TOKEN`` respectively.
 These take precedence over any other configuration.

 Sage-Trac Specifics